sdelorme/sdelorme.github.io/content/projects.md

 ## My Projects

 Welcome to my projects page!
-Below is a list of software stuff I've built as of late:
+I know what you're thinking -- where the heck are they?
+Those two kids I mentioned are taking up most of my time outside of 9-5 right now, so nothing is live at the moment.
+A few things in the pipeline that should be up end of February so come back then!